r-via/blitzkit/README.md

 Your application should then serve static files from `Config.PublicDir` using Fiber's `app.Static("/", cfg.PublicDir)` middleware.

 ### 4.4 Error Handling
-*   BlitzKit-Go sets up a default error handler (`server.handleError`) for the Fiber application.
+*   BlitzKit sets up a default error handler (`server.handleError`) for the Fiber application.
 *   It intercepts errors returned by handlers or from `c.Next(err)`.
 *   **Logic:**
     1. Determines HTTP status code (defaults to 500, uses `fiber.Error.Code` if available).